apifortress/apif-auto/README.md

 Execute all of the tests in a project and output the results to a JUnit/XML file via an authenticated route:

-**python pull.py -H http://mastiff.apifortress.com/yourWebHook -RA -S -C my@username.com:password1 -f junit -o some/route/results.xml**
+**python apif-run.py run-all http://mastiff.apifortress.com/yourWebHook -S -C my@username.com:password1 -f junit -o some/route/results.xml**

 Push all of the tests from a directory and all of its subdirectories to a project:

-**python push.py -H http://mastiff.apifortress.com/yourWebHook -P -C my@username.com:password1 -r some/directory/with/tests**
+**python apif-push.py push http://mastiff.apifortress.com/yourWebHook -P -C my@username.com:password1 -r some/directory/with/tests**

 Execute one test in a project by ID, using a config file for credentials and webhook:

-**python pull.py -c path/to/config/file -RI -i testidhash8924jsdfiwef891**
+**python apif-run.py config_key -c path/to/config/file -RI -i testidhash8924jsdfiwef891**

 # NOTES